Pillar 3 and BIPRU Remuneration Code Disclosures

 Our Pillar 2 capital requirement, which is our own assessment of the minimum amount of capital that we believe is adequate against the risks identified, has been assessed as greater than our Pillar 1 requirement.
 There is a considerable surplus of reserves above the capital resource requirement deemed necessary to cover the risks identified.

-The main features of IBOSS Asset Management Limited capital resources for regulatory purposes, as at 01/01/2018 are as follows:
+The main features of IBOSS Asset Management Limited capital resources for regulatory purposes, as at 31 December 2020 (Audited Accounts year ending 2020) are as follows:

 The firm holds regulatory capital in accordance with the Capital Requirements Directive.
 All such capital is classified as Tier 1 capital and is therefore of the highest quality.